lindsayshaffer/lindsaysshaffer.github.io/_pages/about.md

 I am also a Predoctoral Fellow through the National Science Foundation Research Traineeship Program (NSF NRT) through the Center for Adaptive Systems of Brain-Body Interactions.
 Through the NRT, I co-founded the IMPACT-PD Project that focuses on developing a user-friendly communication interface for people with Parkinson's disease, their carepartners, and healthcare team.
 The IMPACT-PD Project also focuses on improving measures of remote data collection, especially for non-motor symptoms, and developing a Continuing Education (CE) course for non-neurologist health providers.

 In my spare time, I enjoy knitting, tinkering with computers, fashion, videogames, hiking, and spending time with my family.
-I previously did professional stints with the Kennedy Center Honors for a few years.
+I previously did professional stints as a backup choir member with the Kennedy Center Honors and TNT's Christmas in Washington for 5 years.

 I am an avid pro-wrestling fan.
 My favorite pro-wrestlers are Shawn Michaels, Becky Lynch, Sting, MJF, Malakai Black, Cody Rhodes, and Undertaker.